I Have Read the Above Guidelines and want to Submit a Proposal

 - For submissions with more than one presenter, all communication will be sent to the main contact person identified on the proposal (usually the person who submits the proposal).

 - The Program Committee reserves the right to make final presentation selections.
-Presenters will be notified of final acceptance and regrets via e-mail to the Contact Person.
+Presenters will be notified of final acceptance and regrets via e-mail to the main contact person.

 - Write an accurate program description, as you want it to appear in the final program.
-One of the biggest disappointments is attending a session that is not what you thought it was going to be!
+Once a submission is received and blind-reviewed, the description can’t be changed significantly.
 The Program Committee reserves the right to edit abstracts.

 - Organizers encourage the submission of presentation proposals in either official language.
 Sessions can be offered in French or English.
 A limited number of sessions will be translated simultaneously.
 The Program Committee will select the sessions to be simultaneously translated and the Conference Coordinator will contact the presenters for their agreement.